Mazurkas, Op. 24 (Chopin)

+Pieces

+No. 1 in G minor

 The first mazurka of the Op.
 24 set is in G minor with a tempo marking of Lento.
-The piece soon modulates to the relative major key (B-flat major) which soon shifts to a closely related key, E-flat major.
+The piece soon modulates to the relative major key (B♭ major) which soon shifts to a closely related key, E♭ major.

-Mazurka in C major, Op.
-24 No. 2
+No. 2 in C major

 The second mazurka of the set is in C major with a tempo marking of Allegro non troppo, opening with a quiet alternation of C and G major sotto voce chords.
-The trio is in D-flat major.
+The trio is in D♭ major.
 The trio is closed by using repeated notes, generally open fifths.
 The piece is also notable for its vague yet distinctly diatonic harmony, as the opening 56 bars of the piece do not feature a single accidental.

-Mazurka in A-flat major, Op.
-24 No. 3
+No. 3 in A♭ major

-The third mazurka of the set is in A-flat major, with a tempo marking of Moderato non Troppo.
+The third mazurka of the set is in A♭ major, with a tempo marking of Moderato non troppo.

-Mazurka in B-flat minor, Op.
-24 No. 4
+No. 4 in B♭ minor

-The fourth mazurka of the set is in B-flat minor, ending on the dominant note (F) alone.
+The fourth mazurka of the set is in B♭ minor, ending on the dominant note (F) alone.